Glutamine, what is it for? How to take it, what are the benefits and much more.

 It is the most abundant amino acid in muscle tissue, that is, of all the amino acids you ingest, this is the one with the greatest presence in your muscles.

-It is present in meat, eggs, fish and other sources rich in protein, that is, in the typical diet of gymnasium.
+It is present in meat, eggs, fish and other sources rich in protein, that is, in the typical gym food.

 Who is Glutamine for?

-This is one of those supplements that in theory seem to make a lot of sense, but in practice it is not that linear.
+This is one of those supplements that in theory seem to make a lot of sense, but in practice it is not that straightforward.

 Some people THEY GO benefit from this supplement, other THEY CAN have and others will hardly notice anything significant.